programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 Now we will add some planes.
 We want the information panels to face the camera, and the default planes do this.
 However, we want a plane for the map for the jars to sit on, so this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.

 We will give the planes image 'textures'.
-Download the [`/textures` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/creating-3d-scenes-games-threejs/textures) from this lesson's [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/creating-3d-scenes-games-threejs) and place it in the myscene folder.
 These textures are jpeg and png files and they all have pixels dimensions of 2<sup>n</sup> by 2<sup>n</sup>, eg 4096 × 2048.
 This helps with efficient rendering.
 Large image files will take longer to load and may not load at all.
 The use of images with text (created and exported from any graphics program such as Affinity Designer or PowerPoint) is one way to show text.
+There are [alternatives](https://threejs.org/docs/index.html#manual/en/introduction/Creating-text).
 Here we will create all the information panels for all the jars but hide them (by making .visible = false) until the relevant jar is selected by the user.
 We will have a variable 'selectedPlane' to track which panel is showing and at the start an instruction panel will be selected.
 Some panels will be declared within the init function, but we only do this for panels or objects that will never change.

 Textures need to be loaded by a 'TextureLoader'.